tldr-devops/infrastructure-example/README.md

 # Infrastructure Example
 This example was conceived as an infrastructure for one AWS account with one region and division into dev, management and prod environments.
+But it can be extended for multiple regions, aws accounts and other clouds.

 Current files structure:
 ```